Jesus College Boat Club (Cambridge): History

-Performances at Henley Royal Regatta
+Henley Royal Regatta

 JCBC are also one of the historically successful Cambridge colleges at the Henley Royal Regatta, winning the Grand Challenge Cup, the most prestigious event at the regatta, on 3 occasions; 1879, 1885 and in 1947.
 Jesus also won the Ladies' Challenge Plate on 13 occasions between 1872 and 1958, the Visitors' Challenge Cup on 5 occasions between 1877 and 1936, the Wyfold Challenge Cup on 2 occasions (1882 and 1921), the Stewards' Challenge Cup in 1879 and the Thames Challenge Cup in 1892.
 Silver Goblets has been won by Humphrey Playford and John Campbell in 1921 and Thomas Cree and David Burnford in 1935.
 Jesus therefore have a grand total of 25 Henley wins, although the club has not managed an event win since 1958.

 Events

 JCBC runs two events of note.
-The first is the Fairbairn Cup Races, named after the famous Jesus oarsman and Coach who began the event in the 1920s, Steve Fairbairn.
+The first is the Fairbairn Cup Races, named after the famous Jesus oarsman and coach Steve Fairbairn, who began the event in the 1920s.
 In 1929 Fairbairn donated a cup and the races have continued ever since in their current form, a long distance headrace.
 Historically, this is raced on the Thursday and Friday after the end of Michaelmas term, Thursday being the novice races and Friday being the senior races.
 The course has changed over years due to closures for bridge repairs and extreme weather conditions, but in 1990 the start line was made to be Jesus Boathouse Flagpole with the finish at the Little Bridge, some 4.3 km downstream (although the novices race a shorter race, finishing at the railings).
 The Fairbairn Cup title is awarded to the fastest finishing college men's eight (the cup itself is now again presented, having been lost for a period but found again in 2015).
 There are also divisions for fours (3.4 km) and novice eights (2.7 km).
 The race is also entered by other local clubs and university crews, notably the Cambridge University Lightweight Rowing Club (CULRC) normally enters, but recent years have also seen entries from the Oxford University Lightweight Rowing Club (OULRC) and occasionally the Cambridge University Boat Club (CUBC) itself.

 JCBC has also run the Henley Spare Pairs Race on the day before Henley Royal Regatta.
 This event runs from the barrier to the regatta finish and is open to spare pairs of registered regatta entries.